 Calmodulin-based genetically encoded fluorescent calcium indicators (GCaMP-s) are powerful tools of imaging calcium dynamics from cells to freely moving animals.
 High affinity indicators with slow kinetics however distort the temporal profile of calcium transients.
-Here we report the development of reduced affinity ultrafast variants of the GCaMP6s and GCaMP6f generation of GCaMP-type calcium indicators.
+Here we report the development of reduced affinity ultrafast variants of GCaMP6s and GCaMP6f.
 We hypothesized that GCaMP-s have a common kinetic mechanism with a rate-limiting process in the interaction of the RS20 peptide and calcium-calmodulin.
-Therefore we targeted specific residues in the binding interface by rational design and identified a combination of point-mutations that achieve faster calcium rise and decay response rates.
-Applied to GCaMP6f and GCaMP6s, this strategy resulted in improved indicators with GCaMP6f_u displaying the fastest calcium response times.
-The fluorescence rise and decay rates of GCaMP6f_u in vitro were 9 and 22-fold faster than GCaMP6f.
-In HEK293T cells, GCaMP6f_u revealed a 4-fold faster decay of ATPstimulated calcium transients than GCaMP6f.
-With calcium rise and decay response times $t{1/2}$ of 1 and 3 ms, respectively, at 37 °C, the kinetics of GCaMP6f_u are thus in principle fast enough to resolve calcium transients even at high frequencies (e.g. 100 Hz).
-Applied to hippocampal CA1 pyramidal neurons stimulated with five action potentials fired at 100 Hz, $GCaMP6f_u$ however revealed a single dendritic calcium transient albeit with a 2-fold faster rise and 7-fold faster decay time ($t{1/2}$ of 40 ms) than GCaMP6f.
-Ultrafast reporters thus faithfully monitor calcium transients however the tracking of individual action potentials in high frequency trains may ultimately be limited by calcium dynamics.
-We propose that the design strategy used for the generation of GCaMP6f_u is applicable for the acceleration of the response kinetics of GCaMP-type calcium indicators.
+Therefore we targeted specific residues in the binding interface by rational design generating improved indicators with GCaMP6f, displaying fluorescence rise and decay times (t1,2) of 1 and 3 ms (37 °C) in vitro, 9 and 22-fold faster than GCaMP6f respectively.
+In HEK293T cells, GCaMP6f,, revealed a 4-fold faster decay of ATP-evoked intracellular calcium transients than GCaMP6f.
+Stimulation of hippocampal CA1 pyramidal neurons with five action potentials fired at 100 Hz resulted in a single dendritic calcium transient with a 2-fold faster rise and 7-fold faster decay time (t{1/2} of 40 ms) than GCaMP6f, indicating that tracking high frequency action potentials may be limited by calcium dynamics.
+We propose that the design strategy used for generating GCaMP6f, is applicable for the acceleration of the response kinetics of GCaMP-type calcium indicators.

-Genetically encoded Ca2+ indicators (GECI) facilitated monitoring Ca2+ dynamics in intact and even freely moving animals.
+Genetically encoded Ca^{2+} indicators (GECI) facilitated monitoring Ca^{2+} dynamics in intact and even freely moving animals.
 A limiting factor in the application of GECI has been their high Ca^{2+} affinity and slow response kinetics1.
 In GCaMP-type GECI2-11 Ca2+ binding to calmodulin (CaM) induces the formation of a complex with a target peptide which in turn restores the fluorescence of circularly permutated (cp) EGFP12.
 The Ca2+-induced binding of CaM to a target peptide allows the detection of Ca2+ signals also by GCaMP-related G-GECO-s13, GEM-GECO-s13 and sub-cellularly targeted CEPIA14 and GCaMPer15.
-Further broadening of the approaches for non-invasive mapping of neuronal circuits is represented by the development of red fluorescent probes for optogenetic stimulation and of photoactivatable derivatives^{13,16-18}.
+Further broadening of the approaches for non-invasive mapping of neuronal circuits is represented by the development of red fluorescent probes for opto-genetic stimulation and of photoactivatable derivatives^{13,16-18}.
 The most commonly used target peptide is RS20, a smooth muscle myosin light chain kinase-derived peptide and, in the case of RCaMP2, a CaMKK α -derived peptide16.
 GCaMP-s reported to have the greatest brightness and Ca2+ induced fluorescence enhancement to date are variants of a GCaMP6 generation termed GCaMP6 slow, GCaMP6 medium and GCaMP6 fast (GCaMP6s, GCaMP6m and GCaMP6f)19 as well as GCaMP720 and GCaMP821.
-Even though indicators such as GCaMP7 show sufficiently high level of brightness to detect single action potentials (APs)22, their slow kinetic properties due to the Ca^{2+} - CaM - RS20 peptide interaction limit achieving temporal fidelity.
-Typically, Ca^{2+} - CaM - RS20 interactions have a high affinity (half-maximal brightness concentration, K_d values of 100-300 nM) as for GCaMP6s and GCaMP6f19.
+Even though indicators such as GCaMP7 show sufficiently high level of brightness to detect single action potentials (AP-s)22, their slow kinetic properties due to the Ca2+ - CaM - RS20 peptide interaction limit achieving temporal fidelity.
+Typically, Ca2+ - CaM -RS20 interactions have a high affinity (half-maximal brightness concentration, K_d values of 100-300 nM) as for GCaMP6s and GCaMP6f19.
 Correspondingly, the Ca2+ dissociation rates and thus the signal decay rates are slow, 1-5 s-1 at 20 °C, comparable to that of GCaMP310.
 By rational design, mutations at the Ca2+ - CaM - RS20 binding interface have produced GCaMP3- and GCaMP6f-derived probes with improved decay kinetics^{23,24}.
 The probe with the fastest signal rise ($t{1/2}$ of 1 ms) and decay ($t{1/2}$ of 3 ms) kinetics (37 °C) so far is GCaMP3{fast}25.
 The mutation strategy that gave rise to GCaMP3{fast} can serve as a template for generating fast-response CaM-based GECI.